christophhart/hise_documentation/introduction/hise-interface/custom-workspace/Readme.md

 ---
 ![Custom Workspace](images/custom/custom-workspace.png)

+You can open the Custom Workspace through the menu with **View > Show Custom Workspace**.

-A workspace that can be fully customized with [Layout-](/ui-components/floating-tiles/layout) and [Hise Floating Tiles](/ui-components/floating-tiles/hise).
+It is a workspace that can be fully customized with [Layout-](/ui-components/floating-tiles/layout) and **HISE floating tiles**.

-Activate the [Layout Mode](/working-with-hise/menu-reference/view#enable-layout-mode) to add new interface separations.
-When you lock the Layout Mode again, you can add new Hise Floating Tiles with a **right-click** on an empty tile.
+**Right-click** on the "Empty" tile to add any of the [Hise Floating Tiles](/ui-components/floating-tiles/hise) from the dropdown menu.

+If you want to compartmentalise the interface you can enable the [Layout Mode](/working-with-hise/menu-reference/view#enable-layout-mode) with **View > Enable Layout Mode** and add new interface separations (Vertical and Horizontal tiles).